himay81/mpu6050/README.rst

 mpu6050
 =======

-A Python module for accessing the MPU-6050 digital accelerometer and gyroscope on a Raspberry Pi.
+An updated (for Python 3) Python module for accessing the MPU-6050 digital accelerometer and gyroscope on a Raspberry Pi.

 Example
 -------